nikhilpatel2004/Chattrix/README.md

 - Email and password-based login.

 ### 💬 Real-time Chat System
-- Chat with friends in real-time using Firebase Realtime Database.
+- Real-time messaging with Firebase Realtime Database.
-- Smooth and fast messaging interface with live updates.
+- Smooth, fast, and live chat interface.

-### 🤖 Built-in AI Chatbot
+### 🤖 AI Chatbot
-- Interact with an intelligent chatbot assistant.
-- Provides quick replies, greetings, help, and more.
+- Intelligent AI chatbot assistant for quick replies, greetings, and help.

 ### 🖼️ Profile Image Upload
 - Upload and update profile pictures using Firebase Storage.
-- Displayed on chat and profile screens.
+- Displayed on the chat and profile screens.

 ### 🎨 Beautiful User Interface
-- Animated custom splash screen with logo and tagline.
+- Custom splash screen with logo and tagline.
-- Sleek login and chat interfaces based on Material Design principles.
+- Clean login and chat interfaces based on Material Design principles.

 ---

 ## 🛠️ Technologies Used
 - **Java (Android)**
-- **Firebase**
+- **Firebase** for:
   - Authentication
   - Realtime Database
   - Storage